 Stair lifts for outdoor use

 Outdoor stair lifts for straight stairs are more expensive than their indoor counterparts and start at $4,500- $5,000 with special consideration to the materials and components made to withstand the weather.
 The rails are typically made with aluminum, stainless, or are galvanized on outdoor chairs and most models will also come with covers protecting the lift from the different year-round elements.
 The installation of an outdoor stair lift will also save you significant space by not taking up the same area in your home that would be taken up on the interior steps or with a traditional wheelchair ramp.

 In most cases, pricing includes professional installation and there are some companies that will also offer installation warranties in addition to the manufactures parts warranty.
-Insurance companies or medicare won’t usually cover the cost of a chair lift, paying for a lift will be an out-of-pocket expense.
+Insurance companies and medicare won’t usually cover the cost of a chair lift, paying for a lift will be an out-of-pocket expense.
 The one exception to this is the VA or Veterans Administration will often pay the initial equipment and installation cost.

 Financing might also be available from your local stair lift companies, many will accept credit cards as a way for you to self-finance.
 When you’re ready to buy your lift it’s typical for stairlift companies to provide a free consultation and quote, some will even offer next-day installations for immediate medical needs.

 Stair lift rentals

 Stair lift rentals are also an option for temporary situations or short-term needs.
 Renting a stair lift can save the cost of repairs and you won’t need to worry about selling it or removing it when you’re done with the lift.
 This is also helpful when it’s time to move or sell your house.
 While some stair lift companies provide rental lifts there is a limited number offering this type of service.
 In most cases, there will be a fee for the initial installation and a monthly rental charge to keep the lift.

 What to consider when selecting a stairlift